dallasLab/biol4253/syllabus.md

 ## Grading

 There will be a total of 500 points, consisting of four exams and a final project.
 LSU has a plus-minus grading scale.
 If you have 92.7 points, you still have not gotten to 93, and have an A-.
 There will be no overall curve, but I will likely provide opportunities to improve exam grades.
+If you are confused by the grading chart below, think of it as a threshold.
+If you get a 92.74942% in the class, you have not exceeded the 93% threshold for an A, and receive an A-.

 |grade| percent |
 | -- |  --    |